baloian/typescript-ds-lib/doc/DOCUMENTATION.md

 # Set
-A set implementation in TypeScript that maintains a collection of unique elements, implemented as a red-black tree for efficient operations.
+A set implementation in TypeScript that maintains a collection of unique elements, implemented as a binary search tree for efficient operations.

 ## Constructor
 `constructor(comparator: Comparator<T> = (a: T, b: T) => a < b)` - Creates a new set with the given comparator.